hublack/learnGit/readme.txt

 Git is a version control system aaaaa.
-Git is a free software GPL.
+Git is a aaa free software GPL. git fix bug
 Git has a mutable index called stage.
 Git tracks changes.
 Creating a new branch is quick.